-The object of our Corporation is to aggregate capital to a sufficient amount to be able, not only to compete with all other Publishing Institution, but to publish all classes of reformatory and liberal works at lower rates than any publishing house has ever done before, not even excepting the Methodist Book Concern, and yet to so conduct our financial department that every dollar of stock invested shi pay the stockholder larger dividends than govern ment bonds, and yield as large interest and return as any legitimate business transactions could.

-One of the objects in becoming incorporated was to afford opportunities for every liberal minded min and woman throughout the length and breadth of our country to become a stockholder to the extent of one share or more in this vast liberal Institution

-The stock is, as will be seen by reading the Charter, divided into shares of fifty dollars each, to per cent. or five dollars on a share to be paid down subscribing, subject to future calls as occasion may require.
-As yet no call has been made above the fir dollars paid at the time of subscribing.
-Mary chose to pay more, even to the full extent, on sal cribing, for the sake of the investment and t help start the Institution; that of course va voluntary on the part of such subscribers to the
+The object of our Corporation is to aggregate capital to a sufficient amount to be able, not on to compete with all other Publishing Institution but to publish all classes of reformatory and liter. works at lower rates than any publishing house in ever done before, not even excepting the Methods Book Concern, and yet to so conduct our financia department that every dollar of stock invested ... pay the stockholder larger dividends than gover ment bonds, and yield as large interest and return as any legitimate business transactions could.
+One of the objects in becoming incorporated and to afford opportunities for every liberal minded no and woman throughout the length and breadth our country to become a stockholder to the extent of one share or more in this vast liberal Institute: The stock is, as will be seen by readin; Charter, divided into shares of fifty dollars esci. per cent. or five dollars on a share to be paid down subscribing, subject to future calls as occasion IL require.
+As yet no call has been made above the fi dollars paid at the time of subscribing.
+Ma: chose to pay more, even to the full extent, on a cribing, for the sake of the investment and help start the Institution; that of course v. voluntary on the part of such subscribers to

-It is the policy of the Corporation to get as mad stock issued, and call as few payments of instalment thereon as possible.
-We feel that the liberal elment of the country should be enlisted in this eterprise as stockholders.
-Every one should fell able to say IT IS OUR INSTITUTION.
-It should be built up and stand before the public as a self-sataining body.
-To accomplish so noble an object we invite our friends everywhere to read our Cha ter carefully and then ask themselves if it is not duty they owe to the great cause of civil m religious reform, to stand by and help erect in Institution which is designed to promulgate the eternal principles of human emancipation from the thraldom of ignorance, superstition and ever conceivable phase of slavery, physical and mental

-Our Institution must be enlarged to meet h rapidly increasing business requirements.
-A constr demand is being made upon us to publish bech beyond our present capacity.
-We have five pore presses running now, but we must have more.
-To must have a bookbindery and stereotype found of our own.
-We must commence without anscessary delay a child's newspaper to meet the was of the rising generation and the age-such as shill be fitted for the rapidly increasing necessities of the many Children's Lyceums being formed in different parts of the country.

-In a word, our Institution has sprung up at the right time, and its mission is to be an immers power in the land.
-We trust our friends will be numerous, and feel willing to second our movement by cheering words and noble acts.
-Let us work together.
-Let us all invest enough of our material means to make us feel a deep pecuniary interest h the growth and prosperity of the new Publishin
+It is the policy of the Corporation to get as ED stock issued, and call as few payments of instalment thereon as possible.
+We feel that the liberal ment of the country should be enlisted in this terprise as stockholders.
+Every one should in able to say it is our Institution.
+It should built up and stand before the public as a self-is taining body.
+To accomplish so noble an obwe invite our friends everywhere to read our Cha ter carefully and then ask themselves if it is not duty they owe to the great cause of civil :: religious reform, to stand by and help erect .
+Institution which is designed to promnigste to eternal principles of human emancipation from the thraldom of ignorance, superstition and erconceivable phase of slavery, physical and mer-Our Institution must be enlarged to meet rapidly increasing business requirements.
+Acons... demand is being made upon us to publish been beyond our present capacity.
+We have five p. " presses running now, but we must have more. must have a bookbindery and stereotype found of our own.
+We must commence without and cessary delay a child's newspaper to meet the vin of the rising generation and the age such as in. be fitted for the rapidly increasing necessities of the many Children's Lyceums being formed in differit parts of the country.
+In a word, our Institution has sprung up at the right time, and its mission is to be an immerpower in the land.
+We trust our friends will it numerous, and feel willing to second our movement by cheering words and noble acts.
+Let us with together.
+Let us all invest enough of our material means to make us feel a deep pecuniary interest the growth and prosperity of the new PUBLISHING